 However, this seems to be about to change.
 Now that JWH compounds are banned because of the severity and seriousness of herbal incense side effects, there is big money to be made in developing a simple to use test for detecting synthetic cannabinoids in urine.

 Is there a synthetic weed test available now?

 As of yet there is no simple, practical way to test individuals for JWH compounds, although this may well be about to change.
 Various organizations/bodies are working on a test.
-In the U.K. a team at Manchester University claims to have developed a test for synthetic cannabinoids, and a company in the U.S. called Drug Free Sport is also attempting to develop a test that can be used to determine whether athletes have used JWH compounds.
+A company in the U.S. called Drug Free Sport is also attempting to develop a test that can be used to determine whether athletes have used JWH compounds.

 On the other hand, there is a test available now that can detect synthetic weed in urine or blood.
 However, this test can only detect two of the JWH compounds, namely JWH-108 and JWH-073.
 Also this is not some easy to use at home test, rather tests have to be sent to the Redwood Toxicology lab (where the test was developed) within a specific time frame otherwise the urine will deteriorate to such an extent that the test will be useless.

 Then how do I know if someone has been using synthetic weed?

 You don’t.
 Other than using common sense and looking out for the telltale signs of use (which are very similar to those of marijuana) such as:

 - general slowness of movement